kojodoc/kojodoc.github.io/tutorials/lessons-level2/car-ride.md

   <a href="../../index.html">Home</a> | <a href="index.html">Level 2 Index</a> | <a href="../../tutorials-index.html">Tutorials</a>
 </div>

-## Game refinement project 1 - Dino
+## Game refinement project 2 - Car Ride

 This activity has the following desired goals:
 * Learning to understand a given game and refine it using images and sounds (**M, T**).